deerborg/Tourism-Agency-Management/README.md

 This project is a hotel management system developed to digitize the daily operations of Patika Tourism Agency and optimize customer reservation processes.

+##
+---
+    Requires Java 21.0.2 to be controlled

 ## Features

 - There are two types of users: admin and agency staff.